hectorcorrea/solr-for-newbies/tutorial.md

 ### Installing Solr

-You can find download links for Solr at the [Apache Solr](https://lucene.apache.org/solr/) site.
+You can download Solr from the [Apache](https://lucene.apache.org/solr/) web site.
 To make it easy, below are the steps to download and install version 7.4 which is the one that we will be using.

-First, download Solr and save it to a file.
+First, download Solr and save it to a file on your machine:

 ```
 $ cd